dymodi/dymodi.github.io/index.md

 **Recent News**

+* Mar.
+2025: Workshop paper on measurement study of LLM on mobile devices accepted by FMSys'25.
 * Feb.
 2025: Invited to join ACM IMWUT Editorial Board as Associate Editor (AE).
 * Jan.
 2025: Paper accepted by ACM WWW (the Web Conference).
 * Dec.
 2024: Paper on satellite-based sensing accepted by IEEE PerCom.